Nervosys/Botnix/pkgs/test/nixpkgs-check-by-name/README.md

-# Nixpkgs pkgs/by-name checker
+# Botpkgs pkgs/by-name checker

-This directory implements a program to check the [validity](#validity-checks) of the `pkgs/by-name` Nixpkgs directory.
+This directory implements a program to check the [validity](#validity-checks) of the `pkgs/by-name` Botpkgs directory.
 This is part of the implementation of [RFC 140](https://github.com/Botnix/rfcs/pull/140).

 A [pinned version](./scripts/pinned-tool.json) of this tool is used by [this GitHub Actions workflow](../../../.github/workflows/check-by-name.yml).
 See [./scripts](./scripts/README.md#update-pinned-toolsh) for how to update the pinned version.

-The source of the tool being right inside Nixpkgs allows any Nixpkgs committer to make updates to it.
+The source of the tool being right inside Botpkgs allows any Botpkgs committer to make updates to it.

 ## Interface